 Although almost any portion of the CNS may be clinically involved, certain systems appear to be particularly prone to dysfunction; thus, the descending white matter motor tracts, optic nerves, and spinal cord are particularly commonly involved.

 ADEM-associated optic neuritis is typically bilateral, although the onset in a second eye may follow onset in the first by days to months.
-Bilaterality may provide a degree of reassurance with regard to MS risk as optic neuritis in MS is frequently unilateral.
+Bilaterality may provide a degree of reassurance with regard to MS risk, as optic neuritis in MS is frequently unilateral.
+Bilateral optic neuritis preceding, concurrent with, or following an ADEM attack is highly suggestive of MOG antibody disease (MOGAD).[37]
 Visual evoked responses may discern abnormalities in a second eye before clinical deterioration in vision is discernible.

 A wide variety of cranial nerve abnormalities may occur in addition to optic nerve disease.